 Hepper is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Every cat would love to spend at least some of their time in the great outdoors, but such experiences can be dangerous.
-There are cars, people, poisons, and other animals out there to worry about.
+Every cat would love to spend at least some of their time in the great outdoors, but it can be dangerous.
+There are cars, people, poisons, and other animals to worry about.
 Also, people usually don’t like their neighbors’ cats pooping in their yards and lying on their outdoor furniture and cars.

-So, what do you do when your cat wants to go outside but you want to protect them from all those outdoor elements?
-Build a DIY outdoor cat enclosure for your kitty to spend time in.
-There are many cool DIY plans available on the internet, so you should not have a problem finding one that fits your skill level and the shape of the space you can build the cat enclosure in.
-To help you figure out how to build a catio with ease, we’ve compiled 14 DIY outdoor cat enclosures that you can make today.
+So, what do you do when your cat wants to go outside but you want to protect them from harm?
+You can construct a DIY outdoor cat enclosure for your kitty.
+There are several DIY plans available online, so you should not have a problem finding one that fits your skill level.
+To help you build a catio, we’ve compiled 20 outdoor cat enclosures that you can make today.

 DIY Outdoor Adventure Cat Enclosure- Adventure ratheart